Our Services

 Helpful Resources

-Lightheadedness after a coffee enema is usually caused by a temporary drop in blood pressure from fluid shifts into your colon, a vasovagal reflex in the colon wall, and caffeine absorbed through the rectal lining.
-Most people also notice symptoms like blurred vision, nausea, sweating, or a weak pulse that typically resolve with rest, leg elevation, hydration, and slow position changes.
+Lightheadedness after a coffee enema typically results from three factors: a temporary drop in blood pressure due to fluid shifts into the colon, a vasovagal reflex triggered in the colon wall, and caffeine absorbed through the rectal lining.
+Common accompanying symptoms include blurred vision, nausea, sweating, and a weak pulse — most of which resolve with rest, leg elevation, hydration, and slow position changes.

 If you've ever experienced dizziness or lightheadedness after a coffee enema, you're not alone.
 This common reaction often relates to a temporary drop in blood pressure—known as post-enema hypotension.
 In this article, we'll break down why it happens, what you might feel, and safe next steps to help you recover smoothly.